mutablestate/preview/README.md

   mix ecto.migrate Preview.Repo
   ```

-4. Setup mailer
+4. Setup the mailer

   Add your mailgun domain to the config for your environment

   ```elixir
   # config/dev.exs